 Wells is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The education level of Wells citizens is very high relative to the national average among all cities (21.84%): 34.43% of adults in Wells have a bachelor's degree or even advanced degree.
+The population of Wells is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.47% of adults in Wells have a bachelor's degree or even advanced degree.

 The people who call Wells home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Wells residents report their race to be White, followed by Asian.
-Important ancestries of people in Wells include Irish, French, French Canadian, and German.
+The greatest number of Wells residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Wells include Irish, English, French, French Canadian, and Italian.

 The most common language spoken in Wells is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Polish and French.